-

 It's worth setting up a fighting fund well in advance of the date you are to take over management to help fund initial expenses such as insuring the building and appointing essential contractors (the effect of the RTM Notice is to sever on the takeover date any existing contracts the landlord has i.e. insurance of the building /contract for the maintenance of a lift).
 You should collect funds prior to starting the procedure so that you limit the risk of the RTM immediately falling due to insolvency on the transfer date.

-Should your freeholder take up membership of your right to manage company, you should be aware that there are complex rules as to the voting rights the freeholder acquires which are designed to reflect the percentage which any flats or commercial parts of the building held by it bear in relation to the building as a whole.
+Should your freeholder take up membership of your company, you should be aware that there are complex rules as to the voting rights the freeholder acquires which are designed to reflect the percentage which any flats or commercial parts of the building held by it bear in relation to the building as a whole.

 You have to serve your Section 79 Notice of Claim on your freeholder, but not until at least 14 days after you’ve served your Notice Inviting Participation.